Alfresco/share/CONTRIBUTING.md

 ## Get Share ready for patching
 1. Fork the project.
-2. Clone the project to your local machine using: git clone git@github.com:Alfresco/share.git and add a new remote for the original repository (upstream).
+2. Clone the project to your local machine using: `git clone git@github.com:Alfresco/share.git` and add a new remote for the original repository (upstream).
 3. Setup your environment by installing the following: jdk 1.8, maven 3.5, postgreSQL 9.6.
 After that, don't forget to edit your environment variables: JAVA_HOME and path.
 4. To check that everything is alright, build and run Share by following the instructions:
-    * build Share; in the folder were the project resides run: mvn clean install -Penterprise;
+    * build Share; in the folder were the project resides run: `mvn clean install -Penterprise`;
     * create a database and a user for it, both with the name `alfresco`;
-    * run the platform; go to alfresco subfolder and run: mvn install -Prun;
+    * run the platform; go to alfresco subfolder and run: `mvn install -Prun`;
-    * run the Share server; in the share subfolder run: mvn install -Prun.
+    * run the Share server; in the share subfolder run: `mvn install -Prun`.

 ## Make your change
 For consistency, please follow these guidelines.